America First Committee: Organization and membership

 America First chose retired Brigadier General Robert E. Wood, the 61-year-old chairman of Sears, Roebuck and Co., to preside over the committee.
-Wood remained in his post until the AFC was disbanded in the days after Japan's attack on Pearl Harbor.
+Wood remained in his post until the AFC was disbanded after Germany and Italy declared war on the United States on 11 December 1941 four days after Japan's attack on Pearl Harbor.

 Organizationally, America First had an executive committee of about seven people, which took the lead in forming America First policies.
 Its initial members included Wood, Stuart, and several businessmen from the Midwest.
 There was also a larger national committee, which was composed of prominent individuals who supported America First's aims.
 Over the course of the organization's existence, some fifty people were part of the national committee.
 Finally, there were local chapters organized in cities and towns of various size wherever a sizeable anti-interventionist feeling existed.
 The existence of chapters permitted a more decentralized fundraising structure, with the chapters typically relying more on small contributions than the national entity.

 Serious organization and recruitment efforts took place from Chicago, the national headquarters of the committee, not long after the AFC's September 1940 establishment.
 These included the taking out of full-page advertisements in leading newspapers in various cities and paying for radio broadcasts.